Search Interface Redesign

 On a university library website, the homepage search interface is a critical tool that students and faculty use to find the resources they need quickly and easily.
 Atkins Library's homepage originally featured an outdated interface with 8 unique search tabs (yes, 8!).
 There was one tab where users searched for databases, a separate tab for journals, another for videos, you get the idea.
 Students and scholars found it cumbersome and overwhelming.
 Users needed a better way to search quickly across a wide range of research databases, scholarly journals, research guides, and other online resources.

 Holy cognitive overload, Batman!

 I led UX strategy for this effort and planned and executed all user research, often in collaboration with stakeholders.
 I held discovery sessions with stakeholders to determine our research questions, hypotheses, and assumptions, and crafted a research plan.
 I conducted research with students and faculty, and invited stakeholders to moderate low-impact research activities with my support (5-minute user interviews with students at library entrances) and engage in research synthesis sessions.
 As the sole UX researcher in the library, I often included stakeholders in many aspects of UX research to build out our library’s research capacity and increase buy-in for the recommendations and final product.
-I worked with a UX designer to whiteboard prototypes to test, and then I built a high fidelity prototype for our final round of testing using Sketch, and collaborated with developers at each step to prioritize research findings and understand the feasibility of different solutions.
+I worked with a UX designer to whiteboard prototypes to test, built a high fidelity prototype for our final round of testing using Sketch, and collaborated with developers at each step to prioritize research findings and understand the feasibility of different solutions.

 I presented the findings and recommendations from each phase of the study to leadership and stakeholders, and ultimately secured buy-in to implement the recommended, data-informed redesigned search interface on our library’s homepage.